Max-Brinker/Practicing-Git/README.md

 # Practicing-Git
 Practicing using Git.
-Hi my name is Max
+Hi my name is Max.
+I'm a BA at Insurify